apache/beam/website/www/site/content/en/documentation/programming-guide.md

 You can also define your own `WindowFn` if you have a more complex need.

 Note that each element can logically belong to more than one window, depending on the windowing function you use.
-Sliding time windowing, for example, creates overlapping windows wherein a single element can be assigned to multiple windows.
+Sliding time windowing, for example, can create overlapping windows wherein a single element can be assigned to multiple windows.
+However, each element in a `PCollection` can only be in one window, so if an element is assigned to multiple windows, the element is conceptually duplicated into each of the windows and each element is identical except for its window.

 #### 8.2.1.
 Fixed time windows {#fixed-time-windows}